 Within those documents are numerous accounts that collectively help tell the stories of African Americans who have lived in the state over the centuries.
 The database seeks to lift from the obscurity of unpublished historical records as much biographical detail as remains of the enslaved Virginians named in those documents.
 In some cases there may only be a name on a list; in others more details survive, including family relationships, occupations, and life dates.

 The Virginia Thanksgiving Festival is held annually the first Sunday in November.
 It commemorates the December 4, 1619 arrival at Berkeley Hundred of the good ship Margaret, under the command of Captain John Woodlief.
 Woodlief, with his group of 35 settlers, sailed from Bristol, England to land at Berkeley and celebrate the first official Thanksgiving in English North America.
 Experience a re-enactment of this historic event, as well as music, games, arts and crafts, children’s activities, and a Friendship Dance led by members of the Chickahominy Tribe.
 Catered food will be available, and vendors will showcase their food, arts, crafts, and jewelry.

 In 1607, farm/sea to table was not a fad, but a means of survival nurtured by relationships formed between the Jamestown settlers and Native Americans.
 Today, the same land cultivated in 1607 yields culinary treasures turned into gastronomic art du cuisine at fine restaurants and establishments on the Virginia Peninsula.
-The Williamsburg Harvest Celebration honors the land used to shape our nation and the culinary lifestyle found in the kitchens of America.
+The Williamsburg Taste Festival honors the land used to shape our nation and the culinary lifestyle found in the kitchens of America.